 My answer to that is no. That’s insane.
 It’s another case of highway robbery and it is limiting access to public documents to people who could afford them.
 Talk about putting paid to the lie that government can and should exist to make everything accessible to everyone.
 The Franklin clerk wants $75.00 for the complete checklist for a city of about 8500 people, many of whom make less than both the state and national average annual income.
 So that checklist…it’s not a public document anymore.
 It is a private document whose access is limited to people or organizations of means.

 How about we fix that?

 Using the secretary of states formula our Franklin citizen should only have to pay $29.10 at the most if every single person living in Franklin voted, but I think we know that is not the case so the sum should be less than that.

 Given the confusion in Barrington where the clerks office asked for $300.00 dollars for a checklist, or someone suggesting that Nashua’s list would be $240.00, I think it is time to address the problem statewide.
 We need to clarify the law to ensure that public documents are accessible to everyone regardless of income level.

-But Franklin, and every other clerks office, could take their own initiaive (starting on Moday after the long weekend perhaps) and institute their own policy.
-A polcy that makes public documents like checklists, which are going to be converted into electronic from regardless of wheter anyone ever comes to ask for a copy, if not free then as affordabel as possible.
+But Franklin, and every other clerks office, could take their own initiative (starting on Monday after the long weekend perhaps) and institute their own policy.
+A policy that makes public documents like checklists, which are going to be converted into electronic form regardless of whether anyone ever comes to ask for a copy, if not free then as affordable as possible.
 Anything else is simply using loopholes to discourage citizens from requesting documents they know they cannot afford, and sending a message that other documents they might want access to could cost even more.

-That is not what Right to know is about nd this needs to be fixed.
+That is not what Right to know is about and this needs to be fixed.